script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Toggling to erase paint mode or the eraser tool is context sensitive, erase always toggles to paint
 - Ctrl picking a colour in eraser mode changes the tool and paint mode ready to paint again
 - When using a filter, GIMP changes the tool, in Imp, the old tool is restored after the filter ends
+- Pressing Alt when painting, picks the layer under the cursor with a picked location indicator

 ## Paths